yowainwright/developer-ci-benefits/docs/13-basic-doc-tooling.md

 - **README:** the README is general a markdown file that provides information about a repository
 - **CHANGELOG:** the CHANGELOG is a markdown file describes changes within a repository
-- **CODE_OF_CONDUCT:** the CODE OF CONDUCT is a markdown file that dicates expected communication patterns within repository pull requests and issues
+- **CODE_OF_CONDUCT:** the CODE OF CONDUCT is a markdown file that dictates expected communication patterns within repository pull requests and issues
 - **LICENSE:** the LICENSE is a text file that dictate rules of law to protect a repository

 ### `.github` TEMPLATES